Valid Heteroskedasticity Robust Testing: Some intuition on why conventional critical values can lead to overrejection

 In light of the preceding discussion, a natural question is whether or not imposing a heteroskedasticity model more narrow than $\mathfrak{C}_{Het}$ such as, e.g.,

-where $\tau _{\ast }>0$ is a pre-specified constant set by the user, would mitigate the failure of conventional critical values.
-Indeed, under the heteroskedasticity model $\mathfrak{C}_{Het,\tau _{\ast }}$ extreme concentration effects leading to rejection probabilities (arbitrarily) close to one cannot occur, and it is possible to prove that size-controlling critical values always exist when $\mathfrak{C}_{Het,\tau _{\ast }}$ is used, see Appendix \ref{app_d}.
+where $\tau _{\ast }$, $0<\tau _{\ast }<n^{-1/2}$, is a pre-specified constant set by the user, would mitigate the failure of conventional critical values.
+Indeed, under the heteroskedasticity model $\mathfrak{C} _{Het,\tau _{\ast }}$ extreme concentration effects leading to rejection probabilities (arbitrarily) close to one cannot occur, and it is possible to prove that size-controlling critical values always exist when $\mathfrak{C} _{Het,\tau _{\ast }}$ is used, see Appendix \ref{app_d}.
 Unfortunately, however, this does \emph{not} imply that conventional critical values such as $C_{\chi ^{2}(q),0.05}$ will work.
-In fact, the size over $\mathfrak{C}_{Het,\tau _{\ast }}$ of tests using the critical value $C_{\chi ^{2}(q),0.05}$ can still be considerably larger than $\alpha $: To see this, observe that the rejection probabilities depend continuously on the parameters and, in particular, on $\Sigma $.
-Consequently, if $\tau _{\ast }$ is small, the size over $\mathfrak{C} _{Het,\tau _{\ast }}$ will be close to the size over $\mathfrak{C}_{Het}$, and thus the former will be much larger than $\alpha $ in case the latter is so.
+In fact, the size over $\mathfrak{C} _{Het,\tau _{\ast }}$ of tests using the critical value $C_{\chi ^{2}(q),0.05}$ can still be considerably larger than $\alpha $: To see this, observe that the sets $\mathfrak{C}_{Het,\tau _{\ast }}$are an increasing sequence of sets as $\tau _{\ast }\downarrow 0$, the union of which is $ \mathfrak{C}_{Het}$.
+Consequently, if $\tau _{\ast }$ is small, the size over $\mathfrak{C}_{Het,\tau _{\ast }}$ will be close to the size over $ \mathfrak{C}_{Het}$, and thus the former will be much larger than $\alpha $ in case the latter is so.
 As a consequence, also in case of the more narrow heteroskedasticity model $\mathfrak{C}_{Het,\tau _{\ast }}$ size-controlling critical values larger than $C_{\chi ^{2}(q),0.05}$ will have to be used in such a case.
 Furthermore, the bound $\tau _{\ast }$ has to be decided upon prior to the data analysis and is thus part of \emph{modeling }the form of heteroskedasticity.
 It is difficult to see how one would come up with a reasonable value of $\tau _{\ast }$ in practice: If $\tau _{\ast }$ is chosen to be small, this may result in a heteroskedasticity model under which the test based on $C_{\chi ^{2}(q),0.05}$ is still plagued by overrejection as just discussed, while choosing $\tau _{\ast }$ large will typically not be defensible as it presumes considerable knowledge about the admissible forms of heteroskedasticity.